UX professionals use many methods to help understand and improve the user experience.

 Formative/Summative Tests and Educational Testing: The terms “formative” and “summative” are used to loosely differentiate types of usability studies.
 Formative studies are typically focused on finding and fixing problems whereas summative studies (often incorrectly called quant studies) are used to understand how usable an interface is.
 These terms can be traced to Michael Scriven who wrote about these studies in educational measurement.
 Again, the focus has shifted from diagnosing problems and measuring performance in people to an interface.

 SUS, SUPRQ, and SAT: The SUS and SUPR-Q are standardized questionnaires developed with what’s called classical test theory in the field of psychometrics.
 As the name suggests, it was originally developed for creating tests like the Scholastic Aptitude Test (SAT).
-Recent versions of the SAT, GRE and GMAT, use a more modern approach, called item response theory (IRT), which we also used to develop the SUPR-Qm.
+Recent versions of the SAT, GRE and GMAT, use a more modern services, called item response theory (IRT), which we also used to develop the SUPR-Qm.

 Cart Sorting and Cognitive Impairment: Card sorting is an empirical method (included in MUIQ) that has participants sort “cards,” which are typically navigational elements.
 Some original uses of card sorting came from measuring cognitive ability (or impairment).
 And like usability testing, card sorting shifted its focus from measuring people to using people to measure the interface.